Update: as of August 2019, KeepSolid has updated its VPN Lite platform support to include Windows and macOS versions as well.

 How to download and install VPN Lite

-Ddownloading and installing VPN Lite for Android and iOS is quite straightforward.
+Downloading and installing VPN Lite for Android, iOS, and macOS is quite straightforward.
 You can either choose the official website or directly download the app from the Google Play Store or the Apple Store.

 Installing your VPN Lite app is as simple as one tap on the Install button in the store.
 In a few moments, you’re ready to run the app and protect your online activities.